-- 26. During the reporting period, 29 DFM hearings were held, 10 RCM and four GCM.
-Thirty matters were not proceeded with due to the determination that there was no reasonable prospect of success, or that to prosecute would not have enhanced or enforced service discipline.
-Thirty three matters were referred back for summary disposal.
-Six matters were referred to civilian Directors of Public Prosecution for prosecution pursuant to the extant DMP-DPP memorandum of understanding. - 27.
-As at 31 December 2013, ODMP had 61 open matters.
-Annex B shows matters by Service, which were dealt with during the reporting period.
+- 31. During the reporting period, 37 DFM hearings, 14 RCM and 4 GCM were conducted.
+Sixty four matters were not proceeded with due to the determination that there was no reasonable prospect of conviction, or that to prosecute would not have enhanced or enforced service discipline.
+Twenty three matters were referred back to units for summary disposal.
+No matters were referred to civilian Directors of Public Prosecution pursuant to the extant Memorandum of Understanding (MOU). - 32.
+As at 31 December 2013, ODMP had 77 open matters.
+Annex B shows matters by Service which were dealt with during the reporting period.